PronouncedSoda/Autonomous-Damage-Assessment-Drone/README.md

 5) Multi-View Data Fusion: Results from all angles are aggregated.
 The most severe damage identified across all views defines the overall damage state of the column.
 6) Return to Manual Control: After a 360° scan or completion of the path, the MAV returns control to the operator to navigate to the next column.

-# Dataset Curation & Preparation
+# H. Dataset Curation & Preparation
-A significant part of my contribution to this project involved the initial stages of data acquisition and preparation, which is the critical first step for any successful machine learning application.
+A significant part of my contribution to this project was in stages of data acquisition and preparation, which is the critical first step for any successful  ML application.
 While the final system used pre-trained models for real-time detection, the process of gathering and preparing the raw data was essential for validating our approach.

 **Multi-View Data Acquisition:**
 I manually captured a large set of images and videos of reinforced concrete (RC) columns in our structural laboratory.
 Understanding the limitation of single-viewpoint inspection, I specifically captured data from multiple angles and viewpoints for each column, ensuring comprehensive coverage of all visible surfaces.
 I sampled 5-7 different concrete columns, and took about 8-9 videos (about 1 minute each, spiraling up and down the columns) and about 200 photos for each one.
 This included capturing both damaged columns (featuring spalling and exposed rebar) and undamaged ones to provide the models with examples of various conditions.

+# H1.
+A Sidebar: 3D Reconstruction
+The multi-view image collection pipeline developed in this project was designed as the critical first step towards a more ambitious goal: creating detailed 3D models of structural components for comprehensive damage assessment.
+The process and vision, as outlined for future work, involved the following:
+**High-Performance Computing:** The immense computational load of 3D reconstruction from images requires significant processing power.
+The plan was to use the university's high-performance computing (HPC) cluster or dedicated workstations with powerful GPUs to process the hundreds of high-resolution images captured by the MAV.

+**Photogrammetry & 3D Modeling:** Using techniques like Structure-from-Motion (SfM) and Multi-View Stereo (MVS), the collection of 2D images from multiple angles around a column can be processed to generate a dense, photorealistic 3D point cloud or mesh model.
+This process effectively "reverse-engineers" the 3D geometry from the 2D images.

+**3D Damage Assessment:** A 3D model unlocks capabilities far beyond 2D image analysis:

+    Volumetric Quantification: Precisely measuring the volume of spalled concrete or the length and depth of cracks in 3D space.

+    Unobstructed Analysis: Viewing the component from any angle, even after the inspection is complete, allowing for more detailed and collaborative analysis.

+    Digital Twin Creation: Generating accurate as-built models of a structure's current condition, which can be used for advanced structural analysis and monitoring over time.

-**Building a Structured Database:**
+# J. Building a Structured Database:**
 The raw images and video frames were extracted and organized into a structured dataset.
 As my advisor outlined, this involved moving all the media into a centralized database.
 This database was meticulously labeled and annotated.
 Using tools like CVAT, I spent time drawing bounding boxes around instances of damage (spalling, exposed_rebar) in hundreds of images.
 These included images of the structures that I had taken myself, as well as other images taken by members of the research group who contributed to material testing projects (often seeing cracks, spalls, etc. in the aftermath of their material or structural testing).
 These images below are directly from the paper and show examples of the labeling that I did.